 At Charter Oak, we want you to succeed.
 We accept up to 87 credits from accredited community colleges, and you can use mostly all of those credits in your bachelor's degree program.
 That's a great advantage!

-We are regionally accredited by the NEASC (New England Association of Schools and Colleges), the same governing body that provides accreditation to major colleges and universities throughout New England.
+We are regionally accredited by NECHE (New England Commission of Higher Education), the same governing body that provides accreditation to major colleges and universities throughout New England.
 This should be an important factor in your decision-making.